Nico-hub856/MrTurtle/README.md

 # Turtle
-A basic turtle made in pygame.
+A basic turtle made with pygame.

 **v0.7**
 Fonctionnal turtle (normaly) in the same folder of your turtle code.